EVORA-project/evora-ontology/models/docs/contentType.md

 # Slot: content type (contentType)

-_The content type of the response to the queries_
+_The content type of the response to queries.
+It specifies the serialization, file type, or media type used to convey the resource, typically expressed as a MIME type following IANA media type registrations_